Prime Minister Directs Provision Of Further Relief To Public Through New Measures - UrduPoint

 The prime minister issued the directions on the reports submitted to the PM Office by different ministries and departments regarding steps taken for the public welfare and facilitation, PM Office Media Wing in a press release said.

-Different ministries and departments had identified at total of 64 new different steps for public facilitation and these steps were in addition to the regular responsibilities of the ministries and departments.
-Out of these steps, implementation on 35 had been made whereas work on the remaining 29 other areas was in progress.
+Different ministries and departments had identified at total of 64 new different steps for public facilitation, which were in addition to their regular responsibilities.
+Out of those steps, implementation on 35 had been made whereas work on the remaining 29 other areas was in progress.

-The purpose of these steps was to improve the living standards of the common man by providing them succour and relief, and solving those issues which had been neglected in the past.
+The purpose of those steps was to improve the living standards of the common men by providing them succour and relief, and solving those issues which had been neglected in the past.

 Under the prime minister's direction, different ministries regularly identified various new measures in each meeting of the cabinet.